Climate Impact Investing: A Practical Framework for Building Wealth While Supporting Climate Solutions

 From ESG to Impact Investing

-At Ziggma, we believe investors should not have to choose between strong long-term returns and understanding what their money supports.
-In many cases, the two may increasingly overlap as trillions of dollars flow toward rebuilding energy systems, modernizing infrastructure, and improving global resource efficiency over coming decades.
+At Ziggma, we believe self-directed investors should not have to choose between strong long-term returns and understanding what their money supports.
+In many cases, the two may increasingly overlap — as trillions of dollars flow toward rebuilding energy systems, modernizing infrastructure, and improving global resource efficiency over coming decades.

 This post explains: